binbenban/g-dialog-pic-kiosk/README.md

 It will end any existing show, by killilng irfanview process

 ### steps
+authorise ngrok so the service does not expire
+- get the auth token from ngrok dashboard
+- on NUC, `ngrok authtoken [token]`

 on the NUC
 - `uvicorn server:app --reload`
 - `Downloads\ngrok.exe http 8000`